nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `save FILE_PATH/FILE_NAME.xml`

 > File extension must be xml<br>
-> If specified file does not exists, FlexiTask will create the file.
+> If specified file does not exists, FlexiTask will create the file

 Example: